The Midnight Man (2016 horror film): Plot

 Their friend Kelly arrives, as Miles had invited her over earlier, and they explain the game to her.
 Incredulous, she nonetheless joins the game for fun, despite their warnings.
 They walk into a room full of pipe leaks; their candles go out briefly as the Midnight Man approaches and reveals himself only to Alex as she looks into the hand mirror; a leak blows Kelly’s candle out, and as they fail to relight it, they make a circle of salt around her and leave to search for another candle.
-The Midnight Man appears and throws water which breaks the circle, managing to attack Kelly with visions of a conny she killed when she was a child.
-Alex and Miles, unable to find more candles, run into Dr. Harding in the sitting room; he explains that he knows about the game since he was present on the night Anna played it for the first time, although she hadn’t allowed him to join the game, and that she has kept playing over the years, luring more people into it including her own daughter, Alex’s mother, who hung herself in front of Alex, pushed to it by the Midnight Man, who, as Harding tells them, does not accept defeat.
+The Midnight Man appears and throws water which breaks the circle, managing to attack Kelly with visions of a rabbit she killed when she was a child.
+Alex and Miles, unable to find more candles, run into Dr. Harding in the sitting room; he explains that he knows about the game since he was present on the night Anna played it for the first time, although she hadn’t allowed him to join the game, and that she has kept playing over the years, luring more people into it including her own daughter, Alex’s mother, who hanged herself in front of Alex, pushed to it by the Midnight Man, who, as Harding tells them, does not accept defeat.

 Alex, Miles, and Harding find Kelly with her throat slit; Harding urges them to destroy the game, but Anna reaches them in the attic as the two former draw another circle of salt; she beats Harding to death before being shot dead by Alex with the old gun.
 The Midnight Man shows up and taunts them; the clocks strike announcing 3:30, three minutes before the game ends, and the Midnight Man leaves; they wait out and leave the circle at the strike of 4 o’clock.
 Miles notices Harding’s watch which reads 3:27, realizing that they were tricked by the Midnight Man, who kills him and confronts Alex, telling her the game is over.

 Some time later, Alan and his son are in a garage sale at the house; Alan tells his son that he knew the people who had lived there, while the boy finds the box once more tightly shut, shaking it before asking if he can take it.
 Alan agrees and they leave, as the kid says he hopes it’s a game.